Fill out the Intake Form found at the buttons to take the next step and set-up an initial consultation.

 How Many Sessions Will You Need?

 Alternatively, if you have had stressful, chaotic, traumatic or neglectful experiences, particularly in the developmentally sensitive window of childhood, this is a far more complex situation because we are not just working with traumatic charge, we are working with human development that was interrupted and powerful relational transference that arises when trauma takes place in a person’s family of origin.
-In this scenario, the course of treatment can be from 16 to 25 sessions.
-Still fast by most standards.

 Do people need to be consciously aware of their trauma to process it using this method?